siisltd/Curiosity.Migrations/docs/features/code_migration/di.md

 # Dependency Injection

 The `Curiosity.Migrations` library supports Dependency Injection (DI) to facilitate the creation and management of migration classes.
 This is primarily achieved through the `CodeMigrationsProvider`.
-This class is responsible for providing `CodeMigration` instances.
+This class is responsible for discovering and creating code migrations.
 It utilizes the `IServiceCollection` to register migration types, enabling the DI container to resolve and inject dependencies into migration classes.

 ## Usage